 Lake Technical College holds commencement ceremonies each year honoring all CTE and Adult Education graduates.
 Students walk in cap and gown attire purchased through the Business Office.
 Students in programs with formal uniforms such as practical nursing and culinary arts are permitted to wear their uniform with administrative approval.
-Students may participate in end-of-program ceremonies (i.e. Capping and Pinning) with minimal completion of requirements pending provided they obtain prior approval.
+Students may participate in end-of-program ceremonies (i.e., Capping and Pinning) with minimal completion of requirements pending provided they obtain prior approval.

-CTE students are eligible for graduation once the following criteria are met:
+CTE students are eligible for the graduation ceremony once the following criteria are met:

-- Completion of all Occupational Completion Points and/or courses. - Completion of all competencies as stated in the Master Plan of Instruction. - 3.
+- On track to complete all Occupational Completion Points and/or courses by a determined deadline with a passing grade. - 2.
+On track to complete all competencies as stated in the Master Plan of Instruction. - 3.
 Completion of state mandated exit requirements for basic skills, if applicable. - 4.
-Completion of the required clock hours, if applicable. - Completion of the application for graduation and exit interview. - 6.
+Be in good standing regarding attendance (no more than 10% absences).
+Have all make-up time completed. - 5.
+Completion of the application for graduation and exit interview. - 6.
 Clearance of all monies owed.